SalmonMode/activity-heatmap/README.md

 - fix: don't do thing when not allowed
 ```

-then you can set `defect-heatmap.extraGitArgs` to `--pretty=full --no-patch -E --grep='^[^a-zA-Z]*fix:'`, and `defect-heatmap.countMatch.pattern` to `^[^a-zA-Z]*fix:`.
+then you can set `activity-heatmap.extraGitArgs` to `--pretty=full --no-patch -E --grep='^[^a-zA-Z]*fix:'`, and `activity-heatmap.countMatch.pattern` to `^[^a-zA-Z]*fix:`.

 ### More advanced

-If you want to use a more advanced means of determining a line's temperature, then one option is to leverage `defect-heatmap.extraGitArgs`, because whatever that's set to will be tacked on to the end of the command.
+If you want to use a more advanced means of determining a line's temperature, then one option is to leverage `activity-heatmap.extraGitArgs`, because whatever that's set to will be tacked on to the end of the command.

-For example, if you want to match on the same lines as before, and you're on a system with `grep`, you could set `defect-heatmap.extraGitArgs` to `--pretty=full --no-patch | grep -E '^[^a-zA-Z]*fix:'`.
+For example, if you want to match on the same lines as before, and you're on a system with `grep`, you could set `activity-heatmap.extraGitArgs` to `--pretty=full --no-patch | grep -E '^[^a-zA-Z]*fix:'`.

-This extension uses `--no-patch --pretty='%h'` by default, but these can be overridden by passing a new `--pretty` option or `--patch` (or both, depending on what you want to override) to `defect-heatmap.extraGitArgs` (`git` will use the last one provided).
+This extension uses `--no-patch --pretty='%h'` by default, but these can be overridden by passing a new `--pretty` option or `--patch` (or both, depending on what you want to override) to `activity-heatmap.extraGitArgs` (`git` will use the last one provided).

 ### Performance considerations